derekchiang/LitToCoffee/README.md

 A simple source-to-source compiler from Literate CoffeeScript to CoffeeScript.

-The code itself is written in Literate CoffeeScript, and the compiled source can also b found in the base directory.
+The code itself is written in Literate CoffeeScript, and the compiled source can also be found in the base directory.

 ## Usage